hardytool/server/src/assets/rules.md

      - When the admin assigns a new free-agent to the team, this free agent cannot be rejected.
      - The free agent will either be a close match or a player with lower rank (as close as possible), depending on the availability of free agents.
      - Free agents cannot be assigned until the end of scim week (Week 0) to ensure that teams are fully utilizing the players they drafted.
-     - Free agents will not be assigned in the post season.
 2. **Format**
    - **Divisions**
      - Divisions are determined every season by the RD2L admins.